bgodfrey/U-Blox_F9T_Config/README.md

 *Basic setup of the code where the headnode serves as an intermediary between a base and some number of receivers.*

 The picture above describes the basic idea of how the receivers are configured.
 Each DAQ node can be configured as either a *receiver* or a *base*.
 Each base pushes RTCM corrections back to the headnode, which is then responsible for forwarding them to any receiver in the network.
-Designation of base/receiver is decided in a config file.
+Designation of base/receiver is decided in a config file (see [Overview of Configuration File](#overview-of-configuration-file)).
 This config file also contains all the registers needed to configure any client (F9T) in the network.
 In this way, the network is agnostic to which client is a base/receiver and it can also handle multiple bases/receivers depending on the need of the user.
 It's also simple to add more devices to the network just be adding to the config file.

 ## Overview of Setup
 This system connects U-Blox F9T GNSS receivers to a central control and data distribution server.
 It provides configuration, telemetry, and RTCM data streaming over gRPC.